BadshaHac/phishing-simulator/README.md

 # Phishing Simulator

 This project is a **Phishing Simulator** designed to help you **learn how to identify phishing attacks** and understand how they work.
-The simulation mimics common phishing tactics such as fake emails, fake login pages, and suspicious links.
+The simulation mimics common phishing tactics such as fake emails, fake login pages, and suspicious links. https://phishing-simulator-beta.vercel.app/ CHECK OUT THIS TO VIEW THE WEBSITE WITH OUT DOWNLOADING THE RESOURCES

 ## Project Files